Vali-98/ChatterUI/README.md

 ### Building from source.
 Building from source has **not** been tested.
 Requires Node.js and Android SDK.
-Expo uses EAS to build apps which in a Linux environment.
+Expo uses EAS to build apps which requires a Linux environment.
 Release APKs are built in WSL.
 ```
 npm install
 eas build --platform android --local